NathanCustom Tailors

 Timeline 8-12 weeks 3-5 weeks 2-4 weeks

-Fit Guarantee Unlimited adjustments in-person $75 alteration credit (Indochino); 30-day returns (SuitSupply) Free remakes if fit is off, seam allowances for adjustments
+How we handle fit Unlimited adjustments in-person $75 alteration credit (Indochino); 30-day returns (SuitSupply) Seam allowances + extra cloth for local alterations

 We are not trying to be Savile Row.
 We are not competing with the master cutters who have spent 30 years perfecting the art of bespoke pattern drafting.
 What we are doing is delivering a level of personalization and quality that most Western MTM brands charge 3-5x more for, because our cost structure in Vietnam allows it.